IntelLabs/networkgym/_sources/content/overview.md

 ```
 In this diagram, you can see how the components and interfaces of NetworkGym work together to create a cohesive and efficient Simulation-as-a-Service framework for Network AI Research and Development.

-## Client Component
+## Client
-The NetworkGymClient component comprises three main elements: the **Northbound Interface**, an **Adapter**, and a **customized Gymnasium environment**.
+The NetworkGym Client comprises three main elements: a **customized Gymnasium environment**, an **Adapter**, and the **Northbound Interface**.
+The environment-specific Adapter is responsible for transforming the NetworkGym data format into the Gymnasium data format, allowing seamless communication with Gymnasium-compatible agents like stable-baselines3 and cleanRL.
 The Northbound Interface establishes the connection between the client and the server.
 It enables the client to select and configure the desired network environment.
-The environment-specific Adapter is responsible for transforming the NetworkGym data format into the Gymnasium data format, allowing seamless communication with Gymnasium-compatible agents like stable-baselines3 and cleanRL.

-## Server Component
+## Server
 The NetworkGymServer component plays a central role in communication between the client and the environment.
 It utilizes the **Northbound Interface** to interact with the client and the **Southbound Interface** to communicate with the environment.
 Additionally, the server maintains a routing map, which keeps track of each active client and its assigned environment during a connected session.

-## Environment Component
+## Environment
 The NetworkGym environment (either a simulator, emulator, or testbed) connects to the server through the **Southbound Interface**.
 At present, the framework supports the **ns-3** based simulator, offering **three** distinct network environments.
-Furthermore, it provides support for measuring **ten** different network statistics to enhance the simulation capabilities.

 ## Class Diagram